marmelab/react-admin/docs/Resource.md

 />
 ```

-`recordReprensentation` can take 3 types of values:
+`recordRepresentation` can take 3 types of values:

 - a string (e.g. `'title'`) to specify the field to use as representation
 - a function (e.g. `(record) => record.title`) to specify a custom string representation